JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/fedi-alternatives.md

-{:title "Why the Others Suck"
+{:title "Why the Others Suck",
- :tags ["web" "fediverse" "social media"]
+ :tags ["web" "fediverse" "social media"],
- :layout :post
+ :layout :post,
- :date "2023-11-06"
+ :date "2023-11-06",
+ :description
- :description "Mastodon, Schmastodon – why don't we all just switch to <thing that will implode in 2 months>?"}
+ "Mastodon, Schmastodon – why don't we all just switch to <thing that will implode in 2 months>?", :comments
+ {:instance "chaos.social", :author "johnny", :id "111362265885954302"}}

 Yesterday, I published my [resumé](/posts/one-year-on-fedi) of spending a year on the [Fediverse](https://fediverse.info): what makes it unique, how it failed to reel in most Twitter users, why it changed my view on social media.
 That post was pretty abstract – I felt that the concrete challenges of the Fediverse, its current implementation and features are being sufficiently discussed elsewhere.
 As an addendum to yesterday's post, this one is more concrete: I'd like to share my thoughts on current "Twitter-like" social networks and the reasons why I don't use them.